mananm98/song_lyrics_generation/README.md

 |Rainy    |     0.5   |     0.5|

 ## Steps:
 1) In this project, The first Step was to create a transition table.
-The transition table describes the probability distribution of of given text(lyrics).
+The transition table describes the probability distribution of given text (i.e lyrics).
-Each 'K' characters in the text(lyrics) act as a key in dictionary.
+Each 'K' characters in the text act as a key in dictionary.
 Then for each key('K' characters in the text ) we again create a dictionary of what the next predicted character can be, we count the occurence of each type of predicted character and find the probability.

 ![](images/img2.png)